nurul3101/dev-notes/Typescript.md

 ```

 - Interfaces - Creates a new type, describing the property names and value types of an object.
+- We can also use type instead of interface.
+One Advantage of using interface is that classes can implement them.
 - While defining interface we can use complex types as well and are not confined to using primitive types,
 ```javascript
   interface Reportable{